newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 Phonebook
 ~~~~~~~~~

-Phonebook list will be displayed from following URL.
-You can add new phonebook
+The phonebook list will be displayed from the following URL.
+You can add new a
-by clicking ``Add phonebook`` and add name of phonebook and its description.
+phonebook by clicking ``Add phonebook`` and add the name of a phonebook and its
-Also from phonebook list, click on the phonebook that you want to update.
+description.
+Also from the phonebook list, click on the phonebook to update.

 **URL**: